 What federal health agency cuts mean for tobacco control

-Last Updated: June 5, 2025
+Last Updated: November 4, 2025

 On April 1, the U.S. Department of Health and Human Services (HHS) announced sweeping cuts that have profound impacts on federal tobacco control efforts.
 Many foundational systems supporting tobacco use prevention, cessation, research, and public education have been substantially reduced or eliminated entirely.

 These cuts include eliminating the Office on Smoking and Health at the Centers for Disease Control and Prevention and significantly scaling back the Center for Tobacco Products at the Food and Drug Administration, agencies that regulate tobacco products and monitor and attempt to reduce tobacco use.
+While many staff have reportedly been reinstated at FDA CTP (though it is still unclear who exactly), CDC OSH remains eliminated.

 CDC Office on Smoking and Health